marked by complexity and richness of detail

 imploring quality in her voice, her manner, makes her almost like a girl now).

 (Ruth's radiance jades

 (Walter finally turns slowly to face his mother with incredulity and

 (And she builds with momentum as she starts to circle the room with an

 exuberant, almost tearfully happy release).

-the post or function properly or customarily occupied or served by another
+the place properly occupied or served by another

 We was going backwards '

 stead of forwards talking 'bout killing babies and wishing each other was dead .